KateM3d/KateM3d/README.md

 # Hi, I'm Kate👋

-I'm a professional web developer.
+I'm a professional software developer.
 My passion for programming started after several years of a career in the marketing field.
 Today, I'm a web developer with hands-on experience in designing, building and deploying responsive web applications.

 - 🔭 I’m interested in full stack development!
 - 🌱 I’m currently learning Java